Frequently Asked Questions

 Yes, if you meet certain criteria and can demonstrate that you purchased/installed the eligible equipment.

-Submit a completed, signed rebate application with the proper documentation including your account number and a copy of dated paid receipt(s) or invoice(s) to the address given on the rebate application.
+You can complete your rebate application online or submit a completed, signed rebate application with the proper documentation including your account number and a copy of dated paid receipt(s) or invoice(s) to the address given on the rebate application.
 Rebate applications must be filled out completely, signed, accompanied by dated receipt(s), and proof of property ownership, when necessary.
-All rebated equipment must be installed no earlier than October 1, 2010 for RG&E customers.

 - Retailer/Contractor name, business address and phone (not a requirement for Wi-Fi thermostats).